Jean Segura Player Props: Marlins vs. Braves

-On Tuesday, Jean Segura (.212 batting average in his past 10 games, with two doubles, a walk and two RBI) and the Miami Marlins play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 6:40 PM ET.
+Jean Segura -- hitting .212 with two doubles, two walks and two RBI in his past 10 games -- will be in action for the Miami Marlins against the Atlanta Braves, with Kyle Wright on the mound, on May 3 at 6:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Cubs.
+In his last game he had a hitless showing (0-for-2) against the Braves.

 Jean Segura Game Info & Props vs. the Braves